Docket #: S13-410

 Advantages

-- First report of white-light emission from organic-inorganic hybrid perovskites
+- First reported white-light emission from organic-inorganic hybrid perovskites

 Publications